visezion/HCAIOPS/docs/deployment.md

    - API: `curl http://localhost:8000/health`
    - UI: `http://<server-domain-or-ip>/`
 6) Logs and data persist automatically via the `backend_logs` and `backend_storage` volumes.
+7) Port conflicts: if host port 80 is already bound, change the frontend `ports` mapping to another host port and rerun `docker compose up -d`.

 ## Step-by-step (systemd, no Docker)
 1) Install Python 3.11+ (and Node 20+ if building the UI locally).